The last live workshop ran on 20 June 2026 · Join the waitlist for the next one →

 In one application cycle, I applied to 40 non-training NHS posts and got 10 interview invites.
 I had to withdraw from five, not because I wasn’t interested, but because I had more interviews than I could take leave for.
 Getting shortlisted that consistently wasn’t luck.
 It came from understanding what NHS applications are actually looking for and writing to the person spec rather than past it.

 On the interview side: I went from 55% to 82% on my own FY2 standalone score between attempts.
 That shift didn’t come from more practice; it came from understanding what panels are scoring and replacing preparation that felt reassuring with preparation that actually changed performance.
-To date, the doctors I’ve supported through this process have received offers.
+Early 1:1 candidates I supported in FY2 Standalone preparation went on to receive offers.
 I can’t guarantee outcomes, but I can show you the frameworks that changed how I prepared.

 2.9 → 4.5